In the Age of Digital, every business is a software business.

 - How do we create an environment that fosters collaboration, innovation, and relentless improvement for our people?

-By adopting SAFe—and applying its well-described set of values, principles, and practices—the enterprise can address these questions and realize greater business and individual benefits.
+By adopting SAFe—and applying its well-described set of values, principles, and practices—the enterprise can address these questions and realize more significant business and individual benefits.

 Figure 1 highlights these benefits as derived directly from Case Studies written by SAFe customers.